RyomenDev/Quizo-QuizApp/new.md

 ✅ Better error messages for invalid email or password ✅ Removed unnecessary console.log() for production-ready code ✅ Ensured password is not returned when fetching user details

+You can validate the password before saving it by ensuring it meets the following criteria:

+✅ Minimum length of 6 characters
+✅ Contains at least one uppercase letter
+✅ Contains at least one lowercase letter
+✅ Contains at least one digit
+✅ Contains at least one special character